edgelesssys/constellation-cloud-provider-openstack/docs/openstack-cloud-controller-manager/using-openstack-cloud-controller-manager.md

   This option is currently a workaround for the issue https://github.com/kubernetes/ingress-nginx/issues/3996, should be removed or refactored after the Kubernetes [KEP-1860](https://github.com/kubernetes/enhancements/tree/master/keps/sig-network/1860-kube-proxy-IP-node-binding) is implemented.

 * `default-tls-container-ref`
-  Reference to a tls container.
+  Reference to a tls container or secret.
 This option works with Octavia, when this option is set then the cloud provider will create an Octavia Listener of type TERMINATED_HTTPS for a TLS Terminated loadbalancer.

-  Format for tls container ref: `https://{keymanager_host}/v1/containers/{uuid}` Check `container-store` parameter if you want to disable validation.
+  Accepted format for tls container ref are `https://{keymanager_host}/v1/containers/{uuid}` and `https://{keymanager_host}/v1/secrets/{uuid}`.
+  Check `container-store` parameter if you want to disable validation.

 * `container-store`